-The Solomon R. Guggenheim Museum is popular with fans of modern art and architecture visiting New York City.
-The Frank Lloyd Wright building that houses the Guggenheim Museum is probably the most famous aspect of the Guggenheim Museum in New York City, but visitors will also enjoy exploring the permanent collection and the ever-changing array of exhibitions.
+The Solomon R. Guggenheim Museum in New York City is popular with fans of modern art and architecture.
+The Frank Lloyd Wright-designed building is probably the most famous aspect of the Guggenheim Museum, but visitors can also enjoy exploring the permanent collection and the ever-changing array of exhibitions.

 01 of 08